YubicoLabs/authventure/README.md

 Authventure is a brand new way to experience your YubiKey, brought to you by Yubico.

-For best results, we recommand https://github.com/Swordfish90/cool-retro-term
+For best results, we recommend https://github.com/Swordfish90/cool-retro-term

 ## Is this a joke?